Coushatta Tribe Member Sentenced in Federal Court for Assault Charge

 Jurisdiction in Indian Country is based upon the unique sovereign relationship between the federal government and Indian tribes.
 Congress has criminalized certain acts that take place in Indian Country.
 The U.S. Attorney’s Office prosecutes all felony and misdemeanor cases, arising in Indian Country, that are within the jurisdiction of this office.
 The U.S. Attorney’s Office prosecutes cases, arising in Indian Country, involving felonies where either the defendant or the victim is an Indian or both the defendant and the victim are Indian.
 The U.S. Attorney’s Office also prosecutes cases involving misdemeanors

 “Safeguarding the lives of those on reservations is of upmost concern to our office,” Finley said.
 “Violence on the lands of native peoples will not be tolerated and offenders will be prosecuted.”

-The Coushatta Tribal Police Department and the Federal Bureau of Investigation, Lake Charles Resident Agency, investigated the case.
+The Coushatta Tribal Police Department and the FBI-Lake Charles Resident Agency investigated the case.
 Assistant U.S. Attorney Daniel J. McCoy prosecuted the case.